guyzmo/flask-presst/docs/signals.rst

     will be applied to the ``query`` object.
 Often it may be preferable to simply replace :meth:`ModelResource.get_item_list` with a custom implementation:

-.. class:: on_filter_read

-    The signal takes no argument, but can return a callable that is passed a query object and must return a query object.
-The basic no-op would be: ``lambda query: query``.
-Multiple listeners may process the query in order.

-    Usage example:

-    >>> @on_filter_read.connect_via(ArticleResource)
-    ... def on_filter_read_article(sender):
-    ...     return lambda query: query.filter(Article.status == 'published')

-.. class:::: on_filter_update

-    The signal takes no argument, but can return a callable that is passed a query object and must return a query object.
-The basic no-op would be: ``lambda query: query``.
-Multiple listeners may process the query in order.

-.. class:: on_filter_delete

-    The signal takes no argument, but can return a callable that is passed a query object and must return a query object.
-The basic no-op would be: ``lambda query: query``.
-Multiple listeners may process the query in order.